-Policy EV8: Agricultural Land Quality Strategic Objectives SO1, SO13, SO14. and Rural Affairs (DEFR versatile agricultural land future.
-Development on permitted if it can be der from the development a Agricultural land of grades 1, 2 and 3a of the Department for Environment, Food and Rural Affairs (DEFRA) Agricultural Land Classification is the best and most versatile agricultural land and should be conserved as a finite resource for the future.
+Policy EV8: Agricultural Land Quality Strategic Objectives SO1, SO13, SO14.
+Agricultural land of grades 1, 2 and 3a of the Department for Environment, Food and Rural Affairs (DEFRA) Agricultural Land Classification is the best and most versatile agricultural land and should be conserved as a finite resource for the future.
 Development on the best and most versatile agricultural land will only be permitted if it can be demonstrated that there is an overriding sustainability benefit from the development and there are no realistic opportunities for accommodating the development elsewhere.
-Evidence base Evidence base • Sustainability Appraisal, August 2021.
-Wood Group UK Ltd. NPPF 2021, Part 2: Achieving sustainable development.
+Evidence base • Sustainability Appraisal, August 2021.
+Wood Group UK Ltd. National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development.
 NPPF 2021, Part 15: Conserving and enhancing the natural environment.